-E. coli is a bacteria that is usually benign, but symptoms can appear in dogs when the concentration is too high and results in a disease called colibacillosis or E. coli infection.
+E. coli is a bacteria found in the lower intestines of dogs and other mammals.
+Usually it’s benign, but symptoms can appear in dogs when the bacteria concentration is too high and results in a disease called colibacillosis or E. coli infection.
 Here’s what you should know.

 Kidney infections in dogs can lead to serious symptoms and conditions if left untreated, including kidney failure and death.
 They’re often caused by bacteria that enter through the urinary tract, including the urethra and bladder, and move into the kidney.
 Here’s what you should know.

 Salmonella infection, or salmonellosis, is a condition in dogs caused by salmonella bacteria.
 It usually results in symptoms like vomiting and diarrhea, but it can lead to more serious conditions.
 Though the bacteria is common, it’s unusual for it to cause disease in healthy canines.

 Eating poop is actually not all that uncommon among dogs.
 It’s called coprophagia, and it’s generally a natural behavior with a few different causes.
 So why is your dog eating poop?
 Here are some possible reasons.